ThomasMBury/personal-website-hugo/content/project/socio-climate/index.md

 highlight: true

 # Project summary to display on homepage.
-summary: "Development of mathematical tools to detect tipping points in complex systems."
+summary: "Coupling of mathematical models for human behaviour and climate change."

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Photo by Magda Pawluczuk on Unsplash"
+  caption: "Photo by Mark Dixon on Flickr"
   focal_point: ""
   preview_only: false